azurestandard/azure-angular-providers/README.md

   an object containing the data to be used for a new `AzureAPI.order`
   $resource (in which case `createCart` will create the order
   $resource internally).
 If `select` is truthy, the new cart will be selected as the current default cart.
+The method returns a promise that resolves after the the cart is created, so you can do things
+  like:

+        carts.CreateCart(…).then(function(cart) {…});

 * `findCart(parameters)`, a method that returns the cart who's value is a subset of `parameters` and throws an `Error` if no match is found.
 For example: